tgoerlich/Schnapphoto/README.md

 How it works
 ============

+The backend is mainly running a gphoto session as a daemon.
+It receives commands from a CGI-script through the pyro framework.
+The CGI-script itself simply translates URL commands into python calls.
-The backend heavily relies on piggyphoto, the python bindings for libgphoto The frontend is based on jquery mobile
+The backend heavily relies on piggyphoto, the python bindings for libgphoto

+The frontend is based on jquery mobile.
+It's a mobile web app that queries the backend dynamically through ajax calls.

 System requirements
 ===================

 - libghoto2 (deleloped on version 2.5, don't know about earlier versions)
 - Python 2.7 (didn't try python 3 yet)
+- These Python modules:
+  - Pyro4
+  - <tbd>
 - piggyphoto (find it on github, make sure to get the latest version / trunk)
 - jquery mobile
 - a webserver (apache), configured to execute CGI scripts